Zurück zum Blog

 Strapi

-Strapi is an open-source, headless, 100% JavaScript-based CMS (content management system) mainly suitable for web content creation, editing and content management as well.
-Excellent for creating your preferred web application without an in-depth JavaScript coding or programming theory knowledge.
-Strapi also offers the option to deploy both on traditional servers and cloud hosting services likewise.
+Strapi is an open-source, headless, 100% JavaScript-based CMS (content management system) primarily for web content creation, editing, and management.
+Excellent for creating your preferred web application without in-depth knowledge of JavaScript or programming theory.
+Strapi also offers the option to deploy both on traditional servers and cloud hosting services.

 Fastify

-Fastify is a low overhead, open-source Node.js web framework focused on providing great developer experience due to its reliability, plugin support, and speed.
+Fastify is a low-overhead, open-source Node.js web framework focused on delivering a great developer experience through its reliability, plugin support, and speed.
 Currently capable of serving up to 30,000 requests per second, making it one of the fastest web frameworks in the ever-growing JavaScript/Node.js ecosystem to date.

 C++